Jalkey-Chen/Jalkey-Chen.github.io/_pages/about.md

 <div class="project-card">
   <img src="/images/projects/llm_social_dialogue.png" alt="AI in group dialogue" class="project-img">
   <div class="project-text">
-    <h3>Can LLMs Be One of Us?</h3>
+    <h3>Can AI ever feel like “one of us” in a group conversation?</h3>
     <p>
-      This project explores whether LLMs can participate meaningfully in human group conversations—not just by generating relevant content, but by displaying socially appropriate interactional behaviors.
-      We examine how GPT adapts to different roles across formal, semi-formal, and informal settings.
-The study draws on Michael Silverstein’s theories of <em>interactional textuality</em> and <em>indexicality</em> to analyze how AI uses language to manage turn-taking, respond to challenges, repair ambiguity, and negotiate social norms.
-      This simulation-based framework offers new insights into AI’s capacity for constructing identity and trust in multi-party interactions.
+      This project examines what it would take for large language models to gain such interactional credibility.
+Building on Michael Silverstein’s theories of indexicality and interactional textuality, we place LLMs in simulated multi-party dialogues where ambiguity and role expectations test its ability to manage turn-taking, repair misunderstandings, vary register, and sustain social roles.
+Using a factorial design with prompt and role manipulations.
+We trace how interactional behaviors shift across formal and informal settings.
+These findings shed light on when LLMs can move from mere responders to co-constructors of identity and trust, offering clues to how humans might one day accept AI as part of their social world.
     </p>
   </div>
 </div>